amane1234/Wakeup_bluetooth_fix/README.md

 * It creates placeholder files (rc.wakeup, rc.sleep) that SleepWatcher will look for and run when the system wakes up or goes to sleep.

-* rc.wakeup is not necessary
+* rc.sleep is not necessary, you may skip it

 ---

-### **5. Modify rc.sleep script to pkill bluetoothd when system wakes up**
+### **5. Modify rc.wakeup script to pkill bluetoothd when system wakes up**

 ```bash
 # Open /etc/rc.wakeup with nano
 sudo nano /etc/rc.wakeup
 ```

-Add the following line to your /etc/rc.sleep
+Add the following line to your /etc/rc.wakeup

 ```bash
 #!/bin/sh